St Mary’s Hall, Hendon Lane, Finchley, N3 1TS. 1pm-9pm

 St Mary’s Hall is close to Finchley Central tube station on the Northern Line.
 There is a small car park available.
 Shire members are able to offer a limited amount of “crash space” to stay overnight in north London for anyone travelling long distance.

-Payment for this event will be taken in advance via a booking service, to go live soon.
+Your contribution to the cost of the event (mainly hall hire) will be taken in advance via Ticketsource.
 The full event will cost £10.
 Joining us for the feast only will cost £6.
-Concessions are available.
+Concessions are available if you get in touch directly.
 Some pay-on-the-day places will be held open for newcomers and may be available at the last minute, but there will only be event tokens available for those booking in advance.
 Please book by May 31.